phenrickson/cfb_elo/README.md

 this project uses historical college football data loaded via the [cfbfastR](https://cfbfastr.sportsdataverse.org) package

-in order to make use of this package, you must first obtain an API key:
+in order to make use of this package, you must first obtain an API key

-1. follow the directions at https://collegefootballdata.com/key
+1. get an API key from https://collegefootballdata.com/key
 2. add this API key to your R environment via `usethis::edit_r_environ()`

 `CFBD_API_KEY = YOUR-API-KEY-HERE`

+## steps

+1. install the required packages with `renv::restore()`
+2. run the pipeine with `targets::tar_make()`